 4. Escrow Transparency

-Trust fund violations rank as the #1 enforcement category in the August 2025 California DRE Licensee Advisory.
-Your servicer’s escrow reporting functions as your enforcement insurance policy.
+Trust fund violations rank as the top enforcement category in the August 2025 California DRE Licensee Advisory — and your servicer’s escrow reporting is your primary defense against that exposure.

 - Per-loan escrow ledger with disbursement detail